gmc-code/PC-microbit-micropython/docs/lessons2/gestures.rst

 .. admonition:: Tasks

     #.
-Add code to reset the count back to 0 when the A button is pressed.
+Add code to reset the count back to 0 when the A-button is pressed.
     #.
-Further modify the code to reset the count to a number 2 less than the current count, but no lower than 0, when the B button is pressed.
+Further modify the code to reset the count to a number 2 less than the current count, but no lower than 0, when the B-button is pressed.
     #.
 Further modify the code to count the total number of tilts up or down.
     #.
 Further modify the code to count the total number of tilts to the left or right or up or down.